• Skip to primary navigation

 Cheap or low-quality oils may contain additives or preservatives to extend their shelf life.
 These can reduce the effectiveness of the contents.
 Sometimes, they may even be harmful.

-I only buy essential oils from these three brands:
+I only buy essential oils from these two brands:

 When you buy essential oils from these companies, you know what you’re getting is pure, genuine, and unadulterated.
 All three brands also sell oils in sets, which reduces their costs significantly.